Danchiwaz/complyRepo/README.md

 ## Directory Structure

-The application resides in the `compliance-checklist` directory, which contains two main subfolders:
+The application resides in the `complyRepo` directory, which contains two main subfolders:

 - **API**: Houses the .NET backend.
     - **src**: The source code for the API.
     - **tests**: Contains tests for the API.
-- **Compliance.UI**: Contains the Angular front end.
+- **ClientUI**: Contains front end.

 ## Building and Running the API
 0. Clone this repository.